Family by Choice

 Family by Choice is a 2024 South Korean television series.
 The series is written by Hong Si-young, directed by Kim Seung-ho, and starring Hwang In-youp, Jung Chae-yeon, Bae Hyun-sung, Choi Won-young, and Choi Moo-sung.
-It aired on JTBC from October 9, to November 27, 2024, every Wednesday at 20:50 (KST).
+It aired on JTBC from October 9 to November 27, 2024, every Wednesday at 20:50 (KST).
 It is also available for streaming on TVING and Netflix in South Korea, on U-Next in Japan, and on Viu and Viki in selected regions.

 Synopsis

-Kim San-ha, Yoon Ju-won, and Kang Hae-jun are three individuals who, though unrelated by blood, forge an unbreakable bond during their teenage years.
+Kim San-ha, Yoon Ju-won, and Kang Hae-jun are three individuals who are unrelated by blood but forge an unbreakable bond during their teenage years.
 Raised under the devoted care of Ju-won's father, Yoon Jeong-jae, who owns a Kalguksu restaurant, and San-ha's father, Kim Dae-wook, they grow up together as family.
 Despite the absence of their mothers, the two fathers create a nurturing and joyful environment for the trio.
 However, circumstances pull San-ha and Hae-jun away from their close-knit family, forcing them to part ways.
 A decade later, the three reunite, uncovering long-buried memories and rekindling the profound connections that shaped their lives.